-Requirements for class attendance, make-up exams, assignments, and other work in this course (e.g., excused absences) are consistent with university policies at https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
-University policy states that absences count from the first class meeting.
+Requirements for class attendance, make-up exams, assignments, and other work in this course (e.g., excused absences) are consistent with university policies.
+University policy states that absences count from the first class meeting, not the first meeting after you added the class.
 "In general, acceptable reasons for absence from or failure to participate in class include illness, serious family emergencies, special curricular requirements (e.g., judging trips, field trips, professional conferences), military obligation, severe weather conditions, religious holidays and participation in official university activities such as music performances, athletic competition or debate.
 Absences from class for court-imposed legal obligations (e.g., jury duty or subpoena) must be excused.
 The university recognizes the right of the individual professor to make attendance mandatory.
 After due warning, professors can prohibit further attendance and subsequently assign a failing grade for excessive absences."
-The UF Twelve-Day Rule for student-athletes (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx#absences) states that students who participate in athletic or scholastic teams are permitted to be absent 12 scholastic (regular class) days per semester without penalty.
+The UF Twelve-Day Rule for student-athletes states that students who participate in athletic or scholastic teams are permitted to be absent 12 scholastic (regular class) days per semester without penalty.
 Students seeking this exemption must provide documentation to the instructor for each absence.
 It is the student-athlete's responsibility to maintain satisfactory academic performance and attendance.